 Our consultants receive a lot of questions from clients about applying to MBA programs through The Consortium for Graduate Study in Management.
-I’ve heard myths flying around that applying to one (or more) of the 18 Consortium schools through The Consortium’s application is disadvantageous.
-But as the former director at two Consortium schools, I can assure you that nothing could be further from the truth — provided you meet the Consortium’s minimum qualifications.
+I’ve heard myths that suggest that applying to one (or more) of the 22 Consortium schools through The Consortium’s application is disadvantageous.
+But as the former director at two Consortium schools, I can assure you that nothing could be further from the truth — provided you meet The Consortium’s minimum qualifications.

-Though the requirements, the schools, and the corporate partners have changed over its 49-year history, the Consortium is not only the best deal in town; it also gives Consortium members an alumni network that expands throughout the 18-member schools.
+Though the requirements, participating schools, and corporate partners have changed over The Consortium’s 57-year history, not only is the organization the best deal in town but it also gives its members an alumni network that extends throughout the 22 member schools.

-However, after the Supreme Court decided on the Gratz vs. Bollinger and Grutter vs. Bollinger cases, the Consortium opened up its doors to offer membership to selected applicants that further the mission of The Consortium in providing inclusion of African Americans, Hispanic Americans and Native Americans in business.
-Members and fellows do not have to belong to these groups.
-Thus, membership is no longer race-based, but rather mission driven.
-Applicants must also demonstrate the ability to succeed in an MBA program.
+However, after the Supreme Court decided the Gratz v.
+Bollinger and Grutter v.
+Bollinger cases, The Consortium opened its doors to offer membership to selected applicants that further The Consortium’s mission to promote the “inclusion in global business education and leadership . . . of African Americans, Hispanic Americans and Native Americans.”
+Members do not need to belong to one of these groups but must demonstrate the mission through community and professional action and impact.
+Thus, membership is no longer race based but rather mission driven.
+Applicants must also demonstrate the ability to succeed in a Consortium member school’s MBA program.

 To summarize the benefits:

 - Applicants can use a single application for up to six schools at one low cost.

 - Members gain access to a vast alumni network of 22 schools, including mentorship from among the approximately 9,000 Consortium alumni (formal or informal).

 - Students gain access to corporate sponsors at orientation if selected as a member.